Unstable Anisotropic Neutron Stars: Probing the Limits of Gravitational Collapse: Radial Oscillation

-\Major{Astroseismology \cite{Hekker2017} is a branch of astrophysics that investigates the dynamics and internal structure of stars by examining their oscillations.
+Astroseismology \cite{Hekker2017} is a branch of astrophysics that investigates the dynamics and internal structure of stars by examining their oscillations.
 These oscillations provide valuable information about the star's properties, such as its mass, radius, age, and chemical composition.
 While astroseismology is largely employed to investigate the isotropic characteristics of stars, such as their global oscillation modes, it is difficult to directly ascertain anisotropic characteristics.
 However, some characteristics of star anisotropy can be inferred via indirect techniques.
 A star's rotation may cause anisotropy.
 As the star spins, its internal structure becomes deformed, leading to anisotropic effects in the oscillation frequencies.
 The frequency spacing (Fig.\ref{fig:delta_f}) between the components of these oscillation spectra's frequency multiplets, which represent the rotation-induced splitting, provide information about the star's internal anisotropy and rotation speed.
-Also, anisotropy can arise from the presence of a magnetic field \cite{10.3389/fspas.2019.00052, Cantiello_2016} within a star.
-The interaction between the magnetic field and the oscillations can lead to mode frequency shifts and frequency-dependent amplitudes.
-By analyzing these variations, astroseismologists can provide insights into anisotropic effects.
-If in the future we are able to detect radial oscillations, then the signature of $\Delta f_n$ could shed some light on both the anisotropic nature and macroscopic properties of NSs.}
+Also, anisotropy can arise from the presence of a magnetic field \cite{10.3389/fspas.2019.00052, Cantiello_2016} within a star. {Magnetic field interactions with oscillations cause mode frequency shifts and amplitude changes.
+Analyzing these variations offers insights into anisotropic effects.} If in the future we are able to detect radial oscillations, then the signature of $\Delta f_n$ could shed some light on both the anisotropic nature and macroscopic properties of NSs.